Bura Tamori

-In the program, Tamori, accompanied by NHK's female broadcaster, strolls Japan's city or area with professional or amateur geologists, local historians or curators, and explores the place's terrain features and geological changes, as well as its history, culture and civil engineering.
-The title comes from the Japanese word 'burabura' ブラブラ which means wandering about, rambling, or strolling around.
+In the program, Tamori, accompanied by NHK's female broadcaster, strolled Japan's cities or areas with professional or amateur geologists, local historians or curators, and explored the place's terrain features and geological changes, as well as its history, culture and civil engineering.
+The title came from the Japanese word 'burabura' ブラブラ, meaning wandering about, rambling, or strolling around.

 The first three series of the program were broadcast late at night.
-In those series, Tamori could visit only within the Tokyo Metropolitan Area or at its vicinity as he was extremely busy with hosting the TV program Waratte Iitomo! every weekday.
-In Series 4, it became a regular program to be aired on Saturdays from 7:30–8:15 p.m., covering nationwide.
-Its viewership these days has been consistently over 10% since 2015, which is contributing to the program being one of NHK's highest viewership programs.
+In those series, Tamori could wander only within the Tokyo Metropolitan Area or in its vicinity as he was extremely busy hosting the TV program Waratte Iitomo! every weekday.
+In Series 4, it became a regular program to be aired on Saturdays from 7:30–8:15 p.m., covering locations nationwide.
+Its viewership was consistently over 10% from 2015 onward, contributing to the program being one of NHK's highest viewership programs.
+In 2019 special episodes from Rome and from Paris were produced.

-The program also publishes books for some episodes, which are available at major Japanese bookstores.
+The program also published books for some episodes that were available at major Japanese bookstores.

 History

 The pilot version of the program was broadcast on December 14, 2008, from 0:20–1:03 a.m.
 JST, and the regular series began airing from 10:00 –10:43 p.m.
 JST on October 1, 2009.
 The series had 15 episodes broadcast every Thursday until March 11, 2010.
-Yuka Kubota became assistant.
+Yuka Kubota became his assistant.

-The second series, with 48 minutes each, began on October 7, 2010, and ended on March 31, 2011.
+The second series, with 48 minutes per episode, began on October 7, 2010, and ended on March 31, 2011.
 It had 22 episodes.

 The third series was broadcast from November 10, 2011, to April 5, 2012, with 19 episodes.

 The fourth series was planned after Tamori resigned from his daily Fuji TV variety show Waratte Iitomo! in March 2014.
-NHK spokesman announced on January 21, 2015, that the new series would start airing again and Tamori would visit places outside Tokyo.
+NHK's spokesman announced on January 21, 2015, that the new series would start airing again and that Tamori would visit places outside Tokyo.
 The pilot episode was broadcast on January 6, 2015.
 Nachiko Shudo was the occasional Assistant of the episode.
 The regular series began airing on April 11, 2015.
-Each episode has 45 minutes, on Saturdays from 7:30–8:15 p.m.
+Each episode was 45 minutes, on Saturdays from 7:30–8:15 p.m.
 JST.
-Maho Kuwako served as next Assistant until she handed over to Yurie Omi in April 2016.
+Maho Kuwako served as next Assistant until she handed over the job to Yurie Omi in April 2016.
 In April 2018 Risa Hayashida took over the job of Assistant from Omi.

+In 2019, it was filmed in Rome, Italy, and Paris, France.
+This was the first time it had been filmed outside Japan.

-Since April 2020, Rika Asano has been the 6th Assistant.
+In April 2020, Rika Asano became the sixth Assistant.

-On February 9, 2022, NHK announced that Aoi Noguchi, working at Fukuoka Broadcasting Station, was supposed to take over the job of Assistant from Asano in April.
+In April 2022, Aoi Noguchi, working at Fukuoka Broadcasting Station, took over the job of Assistant from Asano.